ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 ### A non-dispatching Effect

-Until now we only saw Effects that dispatch an Action and we verified the dispatched action.
+Until now, we only saw Effects that dispatch an Action and we verified the dispatched action.
 With an Effect that does not dispatch an action, we can't verify the Effects stream.
 What we can do, is verify the side-effect has been called.